adamff-dev/twitch-adfree-webos/README.md

 - Open following on startup

 **Note:** Configuration screen can be opened by pressing 🟩 GREEN button on the remote.

+## Contribution

+This app currently only hides and mutes ads when they appear, without ensuring uninterrupted streaming.
+If you have insights or methods to bypass ads altogether and enhance the streaming experience, we welcome your contributions to this project.

 ## Installation